Wind In The Hills - KION546

 Good for all reporting stations.

-Rest of Tuesday: Mostly sunny and warm with a few high clouds.
-Expect widespread 60s-70s.
-Offshore winds strengthen over the hills.

-Overnight: Another mild night with clear skies.
-Expect lows in the 40s on the coast and mainly 30s inland.
-Offshore winds over the hills.
+Weather Story: Cooler surface air will start invade from the north today, but the general flow will remain offshore.
+So high temperatures will remain a bit above normal.
+Watching for rain chances next week.

-Wednesday: Offshore winds continue and could be strong in the hills.
-Cooler air will move into the region with most locations seeing highs drop 5-10ºF.
-These highs will remain above normal, however!
-Winds could occasionally mix down into the lower elevations.
+Wednesday: Sunny and a bit cooler.
+Offshore winds will continue and could be strong in the hills at times.
+Expect highs in the 60s to low 70s for most areas.
+Breezy conditions may occasionally mix down into the lower elevations.

 **Wind Advisory**

-… for the Diablo Range in Santa Clara County and the Santa Cruz Mountains from 10AM Wednesday until 10PM Wednesday.
+… for the Diablo Range in Santa Clara County and the Santa Cruz Mountains from 10AM Wednesday extended until 4AM Thursday.

 Strong and gusty northeast winds are expected to increase on Wednesday into Wednesday evening.
 Strongest gusts forecast to be at highest peaks and ridges of the North Bay Mountains and the East Bay Hills with strong wind gusts aloft extending as far south as the Santa Cruz Mountains.
 Winds have the potential to locally mix down to the valley surface, particularly in the West Delta and the East Bay Valleys.
 Winds are expected to diminish late Wednesday night, though remaining gusty at higher elevations into early Thursday morning.